 Investment income consists of interest earned on the Company's money market account and investment portfolio and realized and unrealized gains (losses) on the Company's marketable securities.
-Investment income totaled \$3.5 million, \$6.3 million and \$19.8 million for the years ended December 31, 2012, 2011 and 2010 respectively.
-These investment returns are gross of accretion expense, and equate to annualized returns of approximately 0.9%, 1.5% and 2.0%, for the years ended December 31, 2012, 2011 and 2010 respectively.
+Investment income totaled \$1.1 million, \$3.5 million and \$6.3 million for the years ended December 31, 2013, 2012 and 2011 respectively.
+These investment returns are gross of accretion expense, and equate to annualized returns of approximately 0.3%, 0.9% and 1.5%, for the years ended December 31, 2013, 2012 and 2011 respectively.

 Investment income on the Company's restricted cash and investments consists of interest earned and realized and unrealized gains (losses) on marketable securities in the debris removal settlement portfolio.
 Investment income on restricted cash and investments does not flow through the Company's Statements of Activities.
-Investment income credited to the debris removal settlement fund totaled \$5,000, \$1.1 million and \$0.6 million for the years ended December 31, 2012, 2011 and 2010 respectively.
+Investment income credited to the debris removal settlement fund totaled \$372, \$5,000 and \$1.1 million for the years ended December 31, 2013, 2012 and 2011 respectively.

 As shown in the table above, interest accretion is netted against gross investment income to yield net investment income.
 As discussed under Deposit Accounting, the rate used to calculate interest accretion was changed in 2011 from 2.0% to 2.5%.
+The \$5.1 million in interest accretion expense for 2013 includes interest accretion on the deposit liability at 2.5%.
 The \$6.0 million in interest accretion expense for 2012 includes interest accretion on the deposit liability at 2.5%.
-The \$34.2 million in interest accretion expense for 2011 includes \$6.9 million in interest accretion expense as \$27.3 million life to date interest accretion expense adjustment for previous years to bring accretion expense for those years from their original amounts to the new rate of 2.5%.
-The \$13.8 million in interest accretion expense for 2010 includes interest accretion on the deposit liability at 2.0%.
+The \$34.2 million in interest accretion expense for 2011 includes \$6.9 million in interest accretion expense on the deposit liability at 2.5% for 2011, as well as a \$27.3 million life to date interest accretion expense adjustment for previous years to bring accretion expense for those years from their original amounts to the new rate of 2.5%.